-Are you sexually addicted or using sex addictively?
-Identifying with just one of these symptoms listed below may indicate a sexual addiction or a tendency to use sex addictively.
+Are you addicted to sex or using sex addictively?
+Identifying with just one of these symptoms listed below may indicate an addiction to sex or a tendency to use sex addictively.

 - I (occasionally) (frequently) use sex to feel good about myself.

 - I (occasionally) (frequently) use sex to fill up the emptiness within myself.

 - I (occasionally) (frequently) use sex to take away my aloneness.

 - I (occasionally) (frequently) use sex to take away my anxiety.